One way to lose a day heading into the semester

 Bigger question: what is a water heater doing in the closet adjacent to THE CAMPUS DATA CENTER?
 The newly remodeled data center.

 Well amazingly, they had the water out in about 90 minutes, but the offices are being cooled and blown dry overnight.
 We moved our staff meeting to the coffee bar.
-The sub-60 temperature and noise in my office gave me a good excuse to make some rounds to faculty and library offices.
-Then hopped onto the wireless network to get some work done until another faculty member could find me for a late-afternoon meeting.

 I know I have an interrupt-driven workplace, but this is really something on a different level.